APogue/APogue.github.io/_posts/posts/2024-10-18-Policies-in-Aftermath.md

 	- It also makes clear that while exceptions to the 1st Amendment are narrowly defined, students are subject to student conduct policy, and can be disciplined.
 This presents a double standard, where students are subject to rules and the non-affiliates are not.

+	- [Regulations Governing Conduct of Non-Affiliates in the Buildings and on the Grounds of the University of California](https://policy.ucop.edu/doc/3000127/NonAffiliateRegs) there is no mention of harassment in this doc

 	- Later in the doc it mentions [Free Speech on Campus: The Basics, The Myths, The Challenges](https://ucla.app.box.com/v/free-speech-on-campus)

 		- Why were all the red triangles removed without any acknowledgment one way or the other?
 Are they an expression of free speech?
 Then don't remove them.
 Are they discrimination?
 Then why hide this fact?
 If the university is a place where truth prevails, and it must exist entirely unmoderated and unprocessed, why sanitize the movement?
 Especially when censorship in this case can be used as a teachable moment.